 This hip neighborhood just so happens to be the home of the Fashion Institute of Technology, so it’s no surprise that it’s filled with fashion-focused vintage and menswear from our best shops roundup.
 You’ll also find old-timey bookstores and flea markets, filled with antiques and top-notch grub spots for the foodies.

 RECOMMENDED: Full guide to Chelsea, New York

-Chelsea thrift hounds, get ready to rifle: This consignment chain, which buys, sells and trades its inventory directly with customers, has opened a third NYC location (the first two are in Williamsburg and the East Village).
+Chelsea thrift hounds, get ready to rifle: This consignment chain, which buys, sells and trades its inventory directly with customers, has a third NYC location (the first two are in Williamsburg and the East Village).
 The high-ceilinged shop has a throwback vibe with aquamarine-and-yellow walls and decorative vintage travel postcards.
 The fact that it’s a mere block from FIT can only mean good things for the mix of designer-label and vintage clothing, shoes, and accessories, all handpicked by Buffalo Exchange’s stylish staff and priced much lower than retail cost.
 Retro lawn chairs throughout the space allow you to take a breather between discovering pieces from Tory Burch, Burberry, Marc Jacobs and more.

 Owned and ‘curated’ by art dealer Paula Cooper and her husband, editor Jack Macrae, 192 offers a strong selection of art books and literature, as well as memoirs and books on gardening, history, politics, design and music.
 Regular readings, signings and discussions, some featuring well-known writers, are further good reasons to drop by.